-The Company has reviewed several resource sector opportunities during the half year and has focused its activities during this period on assessing the Brazilian Iron Ore opportunity, as set out below.
-The Company is currently continuing its due diligence activities in relation to the project under option.
+The Company has reviewed several resource sector opportunities during the year and has focused its activities during this period on assessing the Brazilian Iron Ore opportunity, as set out below.
 The Company will continue to monitor and assess other potential opportunities for the Company.